dapasa/aws-challenge/README.md

 ```bash
 ./watchdog.sh
 ```
-and if you have by defaul other shell in your linux, you could execute in this way:
+and if you have by default other shell in your linux, you could execute in this way:

 ```bash
 sh ./watchdog.sh
 ```

-The exuection will resquest to enter the url and the time beetwen each curl
+The execution will resquest to enter the url and the time between each curl

 ```bash
 ### Running Watchdog ###